tink-crypto/tink/README.md

 to change anything in Tink.

-**Composability, Extensibility, and Interoperability** The core of Tink is relatively small, and most components are recombinant.
-They can be selected and assembled in various combinations to satisfy specific user requirements about code size or performance.
-For example, if you need only digital signatures, you don't have to include authenticated encryption.
+**Composability, Extensibility, and Interoperability** The core of Tink is relatively small, and most components can be selected and assembled in various combinations to satisfy specific user requirements about code size or performance.
+For example, if you need only digital signatures, you don't have to include authenticated encryption in your compiled code.

 It is easy to add new primitives, protocols or interfaces to Tink.
 Without touching the core library, can easily add support for new